CyanolabFreiburg/Syntney/README.md

 		- will be removed in further version and replaced by the number of -
-		- 		up and downstream proteins that is extracted	- --node_normalization uses a teleport from the sRNA node that depends on a normalized number of occurrences of the clusters instead of a random teleport if set to True.
+		- 		up and downstream proteins that is extracted	- --node_normalization does a phyologentic sum of branch (sob) normalization of the node counts.
+Also triggers the use of teleports from the sRNA node that depends on a normalized number of occurrences of the clusters instead of a random teleport for PageRank True.
 		Default is False
 --protein_number
                 If True uses a teleport at the sRNA based on a normalized number of cluster occurrences.
                 Default is False
 --use_sob_weights
-                If True uses sum of branch weights for Synteny Value calculation.
+                If True uses sum of branch normalization for edge weights and the synteny value calculation by PageRak.
                 Default is False
 ```